ebursztein/sitefab-plugins/site/rendering/search/README.md

 FIXME add a more complex example here with aync load.

 ## Dependencies

 This plugin requires the following plugins:

 - nlp: core nlp part of sitefab that do all the terms extraction
 - js_posts: Provide a javascript representation of the posts used for display

 ## See also

 if you wish to add aucomplete to your search then look at the `autocomplete` plugin.

 ## Changelog

+- 29/12/19 Refactored for new plugin system and python

 - 06/01/17
     - Refactored to use the nlp and js_posts plugins making the search more modular, lighter and faster.
     - Reworked the doc and examples to simplify it.